Radiance Restored

 I just found out my husband has been looking at porn.

-Discovering your husband has been regularly viewing pornography can be devastating.
+Discovering your husband regularly views pornography can be devastating.
 It is heartbreaking to learn that the chaste, faithful marriage you thought you had does not exist.
 Trust is broken.
 Shock, numbing out, bouts of crying, intense feelings of anger, and lashing out are common responses when a spouse’s problematic porn use is uncovered.
-What is important to remember is that his problematic porn use is NOT about you.
+His problematic porn use is NOT about you.
 It is important to seek counsel from clergy and professionals who understand this to avoid being re-traumatized.

-Problematic porn use and being intentionally deceived by your spouse is not a “marriage” problem, although it causes sometimes irreparable damage.
-You may feel like you can’t tell anyone.
-Many women who have experienced the trauma of discovering their spouse’s infidelity feel they cannot tell their families, friends, or church communities for fear their spouse will be judged.
-Sometimes, the spouse minimizes his behaviors and their impact on you.
-He may refuse to acknowledge the infidelity or abuse is a problem, invalidate your thoughts and feelings about it, or not be able to stop the problematic behavior.
-You need safety.
-We want to support you as you walk through the pain of betrayal and abuse.
+God made us to be interpersonal beings.
 Everyone needs to feel loved and appreciated, especially by our spouses.
 The pain of living with a spouse who chooses to ignore problems and minimizes the consequences of his actions is a heavy cross.
-To change destructive patterns in your marriage, it is important to address the harmful behaviors and set boundaries.
-Learning assertiveness skills, receiving spiritual direction, and understanding what you can and cannot change are helpful tools on the recovery journey.
-Releasing the need for control and surrendering your spouse to the Lord may bring solace.
-Yet you should never stay in an unsafe situation.
+The first step is safety.
+You should never stay in an unsafe situation.
 Your and your children’s safety are primary concerns.
 Call the national abuse hotline at 800-799-7233 or text BEGIN to 88788.

 Who should I talk to?